mvolkmann/blog/src/ocaml.md

 Constructor expressions that do not use a value are referred to as "constant variant expressions".
-Those that do use a value are referred to as "non-constant variant expressions".

 The following code provides some examples:

 ```ocaml